bansalrachita/teams-screen-time/README.md

 - Run `ngrok.exe` on port `3333`. ngrok will tunnel the web request to your localhost and terminate the SSL connection from Teams.
 - Replace the subdomain in manifest file in the publish folder.
 - Create a 3rd party app using your MS developer account.
 - Replace the subdomain in AAD app registration -> Authentication tab with the one that's created by ngrok.
+- Add the env variables `REACT_APP_API_URL` and `REACT_APP_CLIENT_SECRET` and copy the client secret value from Certificates & Secrets tab in Azure AD.

 ## Tabs